The Australian Government manages over 10 million km² of ocean, one of the largest marine jurisdictions in the world.

-Before 2012 assessing environment plans for offshore oil and gas activities was the responsibility of the states and territories.
-See state environment plan summaries for 1 January 2006 to 31 December 2011.
+Before 2012, assessing environment plans for offshore oil and gas activities was the responsibility of the states and territories.
+Find state environment plan summaries for 1 January 2006 to 31 December 2011.

 A streamlined environmental approvals process under Part 10 of the Environment Protection and Biodiversity Conservation Act 1999 has been in place for offshore oil and gas activities since 2014.
 Under this process NOPSEMA is the sole assessor for environmental approvals for these activities.